 In launching an ERM initiative, the scope of the effort should be stated clearly.
-Some organizations initially roll out their ERM effort in a specific operating unit and beta-test the framework they are using before implementing it across the company.
+Some organizations initially rolled out the ERM effort in a specific operating unit and beta-tested the framework they were using before implementing it across the company.
 In addition, a decision must be made on the risk infrastructure from a governance and leadership accountability perspective.
-Will the effort be overseen by a chief risk officer (CRO), the CFO, an ERM advisory committee, or some combination?
+Will the effort be overseen by a CRO, the CFO, an ERM advisory committee, or some combination?
 A CRO supported by a cross-functional risk advisory committee is one approach.
 Regardless of the approach, risks identified are owned by the operating units, not the CRO or a risk committee.
 Also, the ERM effort will not succeed without champions at the C-level supporting the risk infrastructure and a major, enterprise-wide education effort on the ERM methodology.